israel-dryer/Twitter-Scraper/README.md

 - Each record is saved while scraping instead of all at the end; minimizing data loss for a failed session.

 NOTES AND THINGS TO THINK ABOUT:
-- Twitter will block you from logging in via the webdriver if you log in too many times in a single day.
 - The `scroll_down_page` function has an argument for `num_seconds_to_load` that represents the num of seconds that the program will wait until attempting to scroll again.
 I'm currently making 5 attemps with a pause between.
 You could also increase the number of max attempts and decrease the `num_seconds_to_load`.